skyzh/skyzh-site/content/pages/about/_index.md

 [cmu]: https://www.cs.cmu.edu/

 My real name is Chi Zhang.
 However, as the name is too common in Chinese culture, I’m generally referred to **Alex Chi**.

+Knowing oneself is hard, and I spent two years figuring out what I enjoyed most.

 In my second year at SJTU, I applied for a research internship.
 It turned out that the whole experience was a disaster for me.
 I had nothing to do for half a year except attend weekly lab meetups.
 I had no idea what the team was doing or what I could do.
 I suffered a lot, questioning myself, “Am I qualified for this position?”
 The next semester I quit that team.
 Only then did I find myself more of an engineer than a researcher.